Jermaine Bollinger - "183 Days"

-Jermaine Bollinger is a seasoned veteran in the Christian music industry, and has several chart-topping singles, including over a half dozen #1 singles ('Revival', [Little Egypt Worship/Jermaine Bollinger/Salvation Studios], 'Set Us Free', Runaway, [Salvation Studios], and 'Beyond', [Salvation Studios]).
+Jermaine Bollinger is a seasoned veteran in the Christian music industry, and has several chart-topping singles, including over 10 #1 singles ('Revival', [Little Egypt Worship/Jermaine Bollinger/Salvation Studios], 'Love Remains', Runaway, [Salvation Studios], and 'The Solid Rock', [Salvation Studios]).

 Jermaine is a multi-instrumentalist who has been singing since before he could talk.
 He began playing the drums at age 9, keyboards at age 10, guitar at age 14, and bass at age 20.

 Aside from spending time with loved ones, Jermaine spends his free time doing graphic design, recording engineering, watching Marvel movies, biking, or being a homebody.

 Jermaine was trained by Todd Herreman, a former SIU Carbondale recording engineering instructor who has worked closely with legends including Prince, Earth Wind & Fire, and Michael Jackson.
 Herreman now teaches social media marketing integration at Syracuse University.

 Jermaine has also received masterclasses and vocal training from inspiring vocal coaches and accomplished individuals, Terence Ma (The Spaa), Steve Shirk, father of Joseph Shirk (Big Daddy Weave), Darryl Phinnessee (backing vocalist for Michael Jackson/Sheryl Crow), Alan Iarussi (Accomplished Guitarist) and Tommy Taylor (Accomplished Choral Director and Minister of Music).